yash-saini275/ticketing/payments/README.md

 # Payments Service
-Paymenta service makes the payment for the created orders.
+Payments service makes the payment for the created orders.

 # Endpoints
 Prefix:- /api/payments